simphotonics/directed_graph/README.md

 The package [`directed_graph`][directed_graph] contains an implementation of a Dart graph that follows the recommendations found in [graphs-examples] and is compatible with the algorithms provided by [`graphs`][graphs].
-It is simple to use and includes methods that enable:
+It includes methods that enable:
 * adding/removing vertices and edges,
-* the sorting of vertices.
+* sorting of vertices.

 The library provides access to algorithms for finding:
 * the shortest path between vertices,
 * the path with the lowest/highest weight (for weighted directed graphs),
 * all paths connecting two vertices,
+* the shortest paths from a vertice to all connected vertices,
 * cycles,
 * a topological ordering of the graph vertices.